-The recipes you find here are suitable for all kinds of machines, whether you have an entry-level Nesco or a robust Excalibur 3926TB.
-They’re also suitable for all skill levels, so don’t feel intimidated when you see recipes for Strawberry Rhubarb Fruit Leather, Chia and Sprouted Quinoa Crackers, Raw Coconut Tangerine Granola—you can do it!
+The recipes you find here are suitable for all kinds of machines, whether you have an entry-level Nesco (we like this one if you’re on a budget) or a robust Excalibur 3926TB.
+They’re also suitable for all skill levels, so don’t feel intimidated when you see recipes for Strawberry Rhubarb Fruit Leather, Chia and Sprouted Quinoa Crackers, or Raw Coconut Tangerine Granola—you can do it!

 Give these recipes a try, and then let us know how they turn out—we’d love to hear your feedback!
 We’d also love to know if you’ve tried any other awesome dehydrator recipes that we should include for other readers to enjoy.

 Dehydrated Fruit Recipes

 If fruit is a big part of your diet, you know that’s it’s easy to find yourself with too much.
 And when there’s too much, you run the risk of it going bad before you have a chance to consume it.
 Whether you grow your own fruit or stock up every time you head to the grocery store, you can use these dehydrator recipes to extend the life of your food so that you can enjoy it for months to come.

 Turn delicious green apples into even sweeter treats with this easy dehydrator recipe.
 Two ingredients are all it takes to create a chewy, irresistible snack that even kids will love.